 • Timeliness of deposits based on known dates of events • All invoices paid by check and not cash

 Step 5.
 Ensure accurate disbursements.
 Make certain that money collected for a specific purpose (special projects, gifts, scholarship funds, council dues, etc.) has been disbursed for that purpose.
-This includes keeping state and national portions of the membership dues separate from other receipts and forwarding immediately to the state office.
+This includes keeping state and national portions of the membership dues separate from other receipts and remitting these portions to the state office monthly.

 Step 6.
 Check the Treasurer’s reports and annual report for accuracy.

 Step 7.
 Collaborate with Treasurer and President to correct errors.
 After errors have been corrected by the Treasurer, and the President is satisfied that the financial accounts are correct, sign and date the annual report using a different color ink: “Examined and found correct.
 (Name), (Date).”

 Step 8.
 Prepare financial review results.
 The financial review committee also must submit a report documenting their efforts and sharing results.
 When there are not adequate records available to conduct a proper accounting of the association’s funds, sample statements might read:

 • CORRECT: The financial review committee has examined the records of ABC PTA for the period of (time covered) and found them to be correct.
 Balance on hand: $(Amount).
 (All committee members sign)